 ‘In terms of our collaboration with “Company name”, it is important that this is a business we can rely on, and which provides excellent service’, “Name” says.
 ‘If a fire is not extinguished quickly, it interrupts our operations and leads to downtime for our clients.
 I would recommend “Company name” to other businesses in the industry as they offer a great product fantastic service and security.’

-“Name” from “Company name” says that they are proud to have delivered an Inergen-based fire extinguishing solution to “Client name”, as the Inergen device in the event of a fire will automatically activate, extinguish the fire within 40 seconds, and prevent reignition
+“Name” from “Company name” says that they are proud to have delivered an Inergen-based fire extinguishing solution to “Client name”, as the Inergen device in the event of a fire will automatically activate, extinguish the fire within 40 seconds and prevent reignition.

 Inergen extinguishes the fire by lowering the oxygen level in the protected space from 20.9% to 12-15%.
 The lowered oxygen level suffocates the fire before it develops.
 This helps prevent consequential damage to the building, décor, stock, data and processing equipment, etc. Inergen is a unique solution.